 Tomb Raider III, also known as Tomb Raider III: Adventures of Lara Croft, kept the formula mostly unchanged, for better or for worse.

-The game features a variety of locations around the world and it takes a step back from the trigger-happy pacing of the second game in order to focus more on exploration and puzzles, like the original Tomb Raider.
+The game features a variety of locations around the world, and it takes a step back from the trigger-happy pacing of the second game to focus more on exploration and puzzles, like the original Tomb Raider.

 Naturally, the engine was updated once again.
 Hence, the game featured even better graphics, but as mentioned above, it didn’t introduce any vital changes to the tried-and-true formula already seen in the previous two games.